ktrueda/parquet-tools/README.md

 ![Run CLI test](https://github.com/ktrueda/parquet-tools/workflows/Run%20CLI%20test/badge.svg)

 This is a pip installable [parquet-tools](https://github.com/apache/parquet-mr).
-In other words, parquet-tools is a CLI tools of [Apache Arrow](https://github.com/apache/arrow) or easy install [parquet-tools](https://github.com/apache/parquet-mr).
+In other words, parquet-tools is a CLI tools of [Apache Arrow](https://github.com/apache/arrow).
 You can show parquet file content/schema on local disk or on Amazon S3.

 ## Features